 - Unreasonable refusal to cooperate with others in carrying out assigned responsibilities; and

 - Obstruction of established operational goals, beyond what would be considered respectful dissent.

-Mechanisms for addressing unprofessional behavior.
-A number of policies and resources within UW Medicine and affiliated sites address particular types of behavior.
-Where individuals have complaints against employees, including complaints alleging violation of UW non-discrimination policies, individuals may address these through local investigation and resolution, the UW Ombudsman, or the University Complaint Investigation and Resolution Office (UCIRO) (see University of Washington Handbook, Volume Four, Part 1, Chapter 2).
-Specific administrative or contractual processes also exist to address specific types of complaints including classified and professional staff complaints, whistleblower complaints, and patient complaints.
+For certain types of concerns, a particular avenue may be most appropriate, or even required by UW policy.
+For example, Administrative Policy Statement 46.3 (Resolution of Complaints Against University Employees), contains information and processes for addressing complaints about employees, including violations of the University’s non-discrimination policy (http://www.washington.edu/admin/rules/policies/APS/46.03.html) and other concerns.
+Detailed administrative or contractual processes also exist to address specific types of complaints including classified and professional staff complaints, whistleblower complaints, and patient complaints.
 There are also existing processes for addressing student conduct issues and for addressing faculty members’ rights to resolve or adjudicate issues under the Faculty Code.
-An individual should contact his or her supervisor for help determining whether a particular behavior is covered by an established procedure.
+Individuals should contact their supervisor for help in determining whether a particular behavior is covered by an established procedure.

 Paul G. Ramsey, M.D.